Non-Pharmacological Treatments

 Education

 Patient being the advocate for his or her own care over time results in improvements in overall health.
-Selecting the right doctor to work with in managing your case is essential.
+Selecting the right provider to work with in managing your case is essential.

 Don’t just show up for appointments and expect your doctor to have all the answers.
 Engage in a two-way discussion.